MAPS: Advancing Multi-Modal Reasoning in Expert-Level Physical Science

 arXiv Detail & Related papers (2024-12-11T18:40:16Z) - Using Machine Learning to Discover Parsimonious and Physically-Interpretable Representations of Catchment-Scale Rainfall-Runoff Dynamics [1.1510009152620668]

-We show, in the context of lumped catchment modeling, that physical interpretability and predictive performance can both be achieved using a relatively parsimonious distributed-state network.
+We show how the Mass Conserving Perceptron (MCP) can be used as the fundamental computational unit in a generic network architecture.<n>We show that physical interpretability and excellent predictive performance can both be achieved using a relatively parsimonious distributed-state multiple-flow-path network.

 arXiv Detail & Related papers (2024-12-06T08:30:01Z) - LLMPhy: Complex Physical Reasoning Using Large Language Models and World Models [35.01842161084472]